-IV ICal SCHOOL INTERNSHIP PROGRAMME Objectives To experience the school in its entirety, inclusive of classroom teaching, organisation of activities outside the classroom and parent interaction.
-To learn to set realistic goals in terms of children's learning, classroom culture and managment, curricular form and content and pedagogic practices.
-To develop the ability to innovate within existing frameworks thereby creating space for alternative practices.
+SCHOOL INTERNSHIP PROGRAMME

+- Cospectives To experience the school in its entirety, inclusive of classroom teaching, organisation of activities outside the classroom and parent interaction.
+To learn to see trailating pole in terrors of children's learning, classroom culture and management, curricular form and content and pedagogic practices.
+To develop the ability is innovate within existing frameworks thereby creating space for alternative practices.
 To learn to choose, design, organise and conduct meaningful classroom (and other) activities.
-To learn to critically reflect upon one's own classroom practices to institutionalise innovations.
+To learn to consideration of the contraction of the contraction of the contraction of the contraction.

+- innovations.

 To develop strategies for evaluating children's learning both as a process and a product.

-To purposefully use the skills of systematic observations, record keeping and analysis for reflection on teaching-learning processes.
+To purposefully use the skills of systematic observations, record keeping and analysis for reflection to netuching-kerning processes.

 To establish and sustain structural mechanisms such as a teacher resource room for continued efforts towards innovations.

-The School Internship programme starts with a week-long period of intense classroom the school internating programme starts with a week-one period or intense classion observations.
+The School Internship programme starts with a week-long period of intense classroom observations.
 It is expected that an analytical and reflective understanding of existing practices will equip the intern to translate innovative pedagogical theory into meaningful practice.
-The specific tasks divided in two phases will be as follows: (These I & II) Phase I Reflection on Classroom Observations Observe classroom to understand children's needs and levels of learning, classroom practices and the classroom culture.
-Interns are expected to observe the classroom they will teach in during internsition.
-Rapport Building with Teachers Establish rapport with the regular staff of the school in order to sustain a positive and professional work culture during internably.
-Classroom observations Internet with BLE.Ed., faculty to reflect upon experiments in the school during observations and erapport building.
-This is to facilitate the internet to make sense or existing work and learning conditions.
-This in turn will help the process of translating ideas of teaching- learning into practice.
-Developing Units Plans Study select readings, discuss and analyse with supervisors and peers with the aim to develop plans to teach during internation.
-240 BELEL Handbook Fourth Your Practicum Courses Phase II Teaching in primary classes will involve teaching of all subjects, while middle level will involve teaching of specific subjects.
+The specific tasks divided in two phases will be as follows: (Phase I & II)

+Observe classroom to understand children's needs and levels of learning, classroom practices and the classroom culture.
+Interns are expected to observe the classroom they will teach in during internship.

+Rapport Building with Teachers

+Establish rapport with the regular staff of the school in order to sustain a positive and professional work culture during internship.

+Interact with B.B.Ed. faculty to reflect upon experiences in the school during observations and rapport building.
+This is to facilitate the interns to make sense of existing work and learning conditions.
+This in turn will help the process of translating ideas of teaching-learning into practice.

+Developing Units Plans

+Study select readings, discuss and analyse with supervisors and peers with the aim to develop plans to teach during internship.

+Teaching in primary classes will involve teaching of all subjects, while middle level will involve teaching of specific subjects.

-- Teaching - Develop unit plans of the curriculum to be transacted.
+- Develop unit plans of the curriculum to be transacted.
 These may vary in format for individual students.

-- individual students.
 Choose and design activities for the transaction of unit plans.
 This may require out of classroom activities as well.
 Transact the planned activities and critically assess the developments that take place during the teaching-learning process.

+- during the teaching-learning process.

 Identify and make available materials and teaching aids for curriculum transaction.
 This will serve towards developing a resource centre in the school.

-Identify and take or aidable materials and teaching aids for curriculum transaction.
-This will serve towards developing a resource centre in the school.
-Identify needs of individual cilidren with specific learning and other difficulties.
-Keep detailed records of individual cilidren's learning for improving classroom practices.
+Identify needs of individual colliders including mentally and physically challenged, children Tabelled's a slatures and children with specific learning and other difficulties.

+Keep detailed records of individual children's learning for improving classroom practices.
 This will serve towards projects that the interns are expected to undertake.
-Development Resources

-Developing Resources
+- Developing Aesources

-Developing Resources to Develop and sustain for continuity, a teacher's resource centre in the school.
+Developing advantage for continuity, a teacher's resource centre in the school.
 This is expected to be a team activity for all the interns in a given school.
-The resource centre will comprise of material augeoral for regular teachers and future interns.
-Identify infrastructural problems within the school such as poor blackboard surface, broken furthure, inadequay of space, drinking water etc. and attempt to find appropriate individual and school level solutions.
+The resource centre will comprise of material support for regular teachers and future interns.

+Identify infrastructural problems within the school such as poor blackboard surface, tracked and active form furniture, inadeguacy of space, drinking water etc. and attempt to find appropriate individual and school level source.